Step Back in Time at Gyeongbokgung Palace: Dress Up as Korean Royalty in Seoul!

 Where can I hire a Hanbok outfit?

 Several rental shops are located just outside the palace gates, including popular options like Hanboknam.
 You can rent a hanbok for a few hours or a full day, and many stores also offer hair styling and accessories to complete your royal look.
-It’s a fun experience — and it makes for unforgettable photos.
+It’s a fun experience, and it makes for unforgettable photos.

 Final Thoughts

-Gyeongbokgung Palace is easily one of the top highlights of any trip to Seoul — a place where history, culture, and beauty come together in the heart of the city.
+Gyeongbokgung Palace is easily one of the top highlights of any trip to Seoul, a place where history, culture, and beauty come together in the heart of the city.
 Whether you explore in a Hanbok or your own comfortable shoes, you’ll come away with a deeper appreciation for Korea’s incredible royal past.

-Why not continue your South Korean adventure with my How to Spend 3 Days in Seoul South Korea: Epic Itinerary and South Korea book recommendations!
+Continue your South Korean adventure with my How to Spend 3 Days in Seoul South Korea: Epic Itinerary and South Korea book recommendations!

-👉 Find cheap flights to Seoul here.
+Find flights to Seoul here.

 Want to see more of Seoul?
 Book a guided walking tour here to see Seoul Highlights & Hidden Gems.